Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Introduction

-In \cite{bronski}, the authors proved spectral stability results for a general second order PDE using the quadratic pencils technique in order to obtain a precise counting for the Hamiltonian Krein Index $\mathcal{K}_{\rm Ham}$.
-If $\mathcal{K}_{\rm Ham}=0$, the periodic wave is spectrally stable and orbital stability results can be determined if the associated Cauchy problem has global solutions in time for arbitrary initial data in the energy space.
-As far as we know, even though our cnoidal periodic wave in $(\ref{Sol2})$ could be spectrally stable according to \cite{bronski}, we can not conclude an orbital stability result in the energy space.
-In fact, the model $(\ref{KF2})$ does not have global solutions in time for arbitrary initial data $(u_0,v_0)\in H_{per}^1\times L_{per}^2$ since the corresponding evolution $(u(t),v(t))\in H_{per}^1\times L_{per}^2$ may blow up in finite time \cite{levine}.
+In \cite{bronski}, the authors proved spectral stability results for a general second order PDE using the quadratic pencils technique in order to obtain a precise counting for the Hamiltonian Krein Index $\mathcal{K}_{\rm Ham}$, an important tool which provides us with indications for determining the spectral stability and instability for abstracts Hamiltonian systems.
+In fact, if $\mathcal{K}_{\rm Ham}=0$, the periodic wave is spectrally stable and orbital stability results can be determined if the associated Cauchy problem has global solutions in time for arbitrary initial data in the energy space.
+Now, if $\mathcal{K}_{\rm Ham}$ is an odd positive number, the periodic wave is spectrally unstable, while if $\mathcal{K}_{\rm Ham}$ is an even positive number, no definitive conclusion can be drawn about the spectral stability of the periodic wave.
+However, even though our cnoidal periodic wave in $(\ref{Sol2})$ could be spectrally stable according to \cite{bronski}, we can not conclude an orbital stability result in the energy space.
+In fact, the model $(\ref{KF2})$ does not have global solutions in time for arbitrary initial data $(u_0,v_0)\in H_{per}^1\times L_{per}^2$ since the corresponding evolution $(u(t),v(t))\in H_{per}^1\times L_{per}^2$ may blow up in finite time (see \cite{levine}).

 Consider the following Klein-Gordon type equation